Reviewing MidCap Financial Investment (MFIC) and Its Rivals

-MidCap Financial Investment (NASDAQ:MFIC – Get Rating) is one of 199 publicly-traded companies in the “Investment offices, not elsewhere classified” industry, but how does it compare to its competitors?
-We will compare MidCap Financial Investment to related companies based on the strength of its analyst recommendations, valuation, risk, dividends, institutional ownership, profitability and earnings.
+MidCap Financial Investment (NASDAQ:MFIC – Get Rating) is one of 199 publicly-traded companies in the “Investment offices, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
+We will compare MidCap Financial Investment to related companies based on the strength of its profitability, analyst recommendations, institutional ownership, valuation, risk, dividends and earnings.

-This is a summary of recent recommendations and price targets for MidCap Financial Investment and its competitors, as reported by MarketBeat.com.
+This is a summary of current ratings and recommmendations for MidCap Financial Investment and its rivals, as reported by MarketBeat.

 |Sell Ratings